 Vessi's minimally invasive solution for NMIBC provides a new therapeutic alternative to surgery.
 The company's bladder-specific cryotherapy reduces the cost and the complications associated with TURBT.

 The Vessi system consists of a standalone console and a disposable device that is inserted transurethrally into the bladder.

-Balances the ideal cooling temperature and pressure for targeted cell destruction, yet protects the bladder
+Balances the ideal cooling temperature & pressure

 Founder & CEO

 Seasoned medical device manager with vast cryotherapy experience; prior positions with Motus GI, Galil Medical, Given Imaging; MSc, MBA, Technion Israel institute of Technology

 Years of experience in pneumatics, fine mechanics, and cryogenics; prior position in the defense industry

 Engineering leader at ET View, R&D development at Motus GI; experience in medical device V&V process, transfer to production and early stages development